open-telemetry/opentelemetry-java/RELEASING.md

 Create a PR to mark the new release in README.md and CHANGELOG.md on the main branch.

 Finally, update the files `website_docs` directory to point at the newly released version.
-Once that has been merged to the main branch, use the "Update OpenTelemetry Website" github action to create a PR in the website repository with the changes.

 ## Patch Release